 - Measure your digital advocacy campaign success.

 We know that digital fundraising strategies are only becoming more vital to nonprofits.
-In fact, over half of individuals who engage with nonprofits via social media are likely to take some sort of action to support that cause, either through donating, signing up to volunteer, or contacting a legislator or representative.
-And that's just one online channel!
+In fact, over half of the individuals who engage with nonprofits via social media are likely to take some sort of action to support that cause, either through donating, signing up to volunteer, or contacting a legislator or representative.
+And that’s just one online channel!

 To learn how to maximize all of your online efforts during your grassroots campaigns, keep reading.